Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

-After going 0-for-4 in his most recent game, Emmanuel Rivera and the Arizona Diamondbacks face the Philadelphia Phillies (who will hand the ball to Ranger Suarez) at 9:40 PM ET on Wednesday.
+The Arizona Diamondbacks and Emmanuel Rivera, who went 0-for-5 last time in action, take on Aaron Nola and the Philadelphia Phillies at Chase Field, Thursday at 3:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-5) against the Phillies.

 Emmanuel Rivera Game Info & Props vs. the Phillies